-The provisions for pensions and similar obligations were determined in accordance with Section 253 (1) and (2) sentence 2 HGB using the projected unit credit method and an interest rate of 1.87% (previous year: 2.30%).
+The provisions for pensions and similar obligations were determined in accordance with Section 253 (1) and (2) sentence 2 HGB using the projected unit credit method and an interest rate of 1.78% (previous year: 1.87%).
 The interest rate was determined in accordance with the German Regulation on the Discounting of Provisions (RückAbzinsV) using a 10-year average interest rate.
-The difference between the measurement of pension provisions at the 10-year average interest rate and the 7-year average interest rate in accordance with Section 253 (6) sentence 1 HGB amounted to €3.1 million in the current fiscal year (previous year: €4.2 million).
-A pension increase of 1.75% to 2.25% p.a. was assumed (previous year: 1.75% to 2.25% p.a.).
-The 2018G guideline tables by Prof. Dr Klaus Heubeck were used for the mortality rate.
+The difference between the measurement of pension provisions at the 10-year average interest rate and the 7-year average interest rate in accordance with Section 253 (6) sentence 1 HGB amounted to €2.3 million in the current fiscal year (previous year: €3.1 million).
+A pension increase of 2.25% p.a. was assumed (previous year: 1.75% to 2.25% p.a.).
+For former members of the Executive Board and their surviving dependents whose contract contains an annual adjustment to the consumer price index, a one-time 10% pension increase for the year 2023 was taken into account in line with the consumer price index.
+The 2018G guideline tables by Prof. Dr. Klaus Heubeck were used for the mortality rate.
 The projected unit credit method used is in accordance with IAS 19 (International Accounting Standards).
 As in the previous year, the calculations did not include salary increases and fluctuations for the active members of the Executive Board.
-For former members of the Executive Board, retirement pensions are valued in accordance with the Act on Adjustments to Compensation and Retirement in Hesse, as amended.
+For former members of the Executive Board, the contractual agreement applies to the amount of their retirement pension.
+The assessment is either based on the respectively valid version of the Hesse Salary and Pension Adjustment Act or is adjusted at reasonable discretion with effect from January 1 of each year, taking into account the interests of the respective former members of the Executive Board and the economic situation of the company.
+The adjustment obligation is considered to be satisfied if the adjustment does not fall below the increase in the price index for the cost of living for households in Germany.
+For members of the Executive Board appointed since 2012, the provision agreed in the benefit agreement applies to an annual retirement pension increase of 1% from January 1 of each year.